-If you can't work because you're ill or a family member is sick, you need to tell your employer.
-After 3 days they can ask you for a doctor's certificate.
+If you cannot work because you’re ill or a family member is sick, you need to tell your employer.
+After 3 days they can ask you for a doctor’s certificate.

 You can take sick leave if you’re sick, or you need to look after someone else who is sick or injured.
 You can take sick leave to look after:

 - your partner

 - your children if they depend on you